quorten/macsehw/hardware/fpga/bbu/README.md

     * 2 (0x800000-0xbfffff): Select SCC.
     * 3 (0xc00000-0xffffff): Select IWM or VIA.

-  In particular, the zones are further subdivided as follows, according to MESS/MAME source code:
+  In particular, the zones are further subdivided as follows for the Macintosh Plus, according to MESS/MAME source code:

     * 0x000000 - 0x3fffff: RAM/ROM (switches based on overlay)
     * 0x400000 - 0x4fffff: ROM